openssl/technical-policies/policies/design-process.md

 option.
 There should be sufficient detail to enable the implementation work to progress and to understand the trajectory of the solution into the future.
 Some details may be omitted until a later stage of the development project if appropriate and they are not needed until later.
+The assumptions of a solution should be clearly listed along with any omissions.

 The design document should be available for public comment in the form of a pull request.